-(b) Member of the Compensation Committee
+Member of the Compensation Committee (b)

-(1) Except as described in the following notes, each nominee and director owns the shares directly and has sole voting and investment power or shares voting and investment power with his or her spouse under joint ownership.
-Includes shares of common stock that are issuable under options that are exercisable or will become exercisable within sixty (60) days.
-The share ownership of the following directors includes shares subject to options that are currently exercisable: Mr. Koetje (53,149 shares), Mr. Koning (36,409 shares), Mr. Den Herder (53,827 shares), Mr. Lubbers (18,563 shares) Mr. Boylan (61,702 shares) and Mr. Smith (68,015 shares).

-(2) Includes 9,265 shares owned by Mr. Lubbers' spouse.
+(1) Except as described in the following notes, each nominee and director owns the shares directly and has sole voting and investment power or shares voting and investment power with his or her spouse under joint except as described in the following notes, each nominee and director with his or net spouse under John ownership.
+Includes shares of common stock that are issuable under options that are exercisable within sixty (60) days.
+The share ownership of the following directors includes shares subject to options that are currently exercisable: Mr. Koetje (55,803 shares), Mr. Koning (38,227 shares), Mr. Den Herder (56,515 shares), Mr. Lubbers (19,490 shares) Mr. Boylan (51,315 shares) and Mr. Smith (71,413 shares).
+Includes 51,998 shares owned by Mr. DenHerder's spouse.

-(3) Includes 2,238 shares owned by Mr. Boylan's spouse.
+Includes 2,350 shares owned by Mr. Boylan's spouse.

-(4) Includes 14,757 shares owned by Mr. Smith's spouse and 107,962 shares held in a trust for the benefit of Mr. Smith's spouse.
+Includes 15,494 shares owned by Mr. Smith's spouse and 67,378 shares held in a trust for the benefit of Mr. Smith's spouse.
+Includes 40,000 shares held in a trust for the benefit of Mr. Koetje's spouse

 - G. Thomas Boylan is a director of the Company and of Macatawa Bank (the "Bank").
 Mr. Boylan serves as the President of Light Metals Corporation, a manufacturing company located in Wyoming, Michigan, where he has been employed since 1947. - Robert E. DenHerder is a director of the Company and the Bank.
 Mr. DenHerder is President of Premovation Audio, Holland, Michigan, a custom sales and installation company of audio and video equipment for commercial and residential applications.
 From January, 1980 to December, 1999, Mr. DenHerder served as the President of Uniform Color Co., a company located in Holland, Michigan, which manufactures color concentrate for the plastics industry focusing on automotive suppliers. - John F. Koetje is a director of the Company and the Bank.
-Mr. Koetje is a partner in John F. Koetje and Associates, a West Michigan builder of residential and light commercial real estate and apartment complexes where he has been employed for 41 years. - Philip J. Koning has served as President and Chief Executive Officer of the Bank since its inception in November, 1997, and serves as the President, Secretary and Treasurer of the Company, as a director of both the Company and the Bank, and as Chairman of the Bank.
+Mr. Koetje is a partner in John F. Koetje and Associates, a West Michigan builder of residential and light commercial real estate and apartment complexes where he has been employed for 42 years. - Philip J. Koning has served as President and Chief Executive Officer of the Bank since its inception in November, 1997, and serves as the President, Secretary and Treasurer of the Company, as a director of both the Company and the Bank, and as Chairman of the Bank.
 Mr. Koning was employed by Smith & Associates Investment Management Services prior to February 1998.
 Mr. Koning has over 30 years of commercial banking experience and served from 1992 to 1997 as Community Bank President with First of America Bank in Holland. - Arend D. Lubbers is a director of the Company and the Bank.
 Mr. Lubbers is an independent consultant and previously served as the President of Grand Valley State University from 1969 to 2001.
 Mr. Lubbers served as a director of Grand Bank Financial Corporation and Grand Bank from 1990 to 2002.
 Mr. Lubbers is a graduate of Hope College and received his graduate degree from Rutgers University. - Benj.
 A. Smith, III is the Chairman, Chief Executive Officer and a director of the Company and is also a director of the Bank.
 Mr. Smith is an active financial entrepreneur and is currently establishing a number of community banks in Florida.
 Mr. Smith served from 1992 to 2006 as the President of Smith & Associates Investment Management Services, an investment management firm located in Holland, Michigan.
 Prior to 1992, Mr. Smith gained 21 years of banking experience at First Michigan Bank Corporation and its subsidiary FMB-First Michigan Bank of Zeeland, Michigan.